Generalized Few-shot Semantic Segmentation: Concluding Remarks

-We have presented the new benchmark of Generalized Few-Shot Semantic Segmentation (GFS-Seg) with a novel solution -- Context-Aware Prototype Learning (CAPL).
-Different from the classic Few-Shot Segmentation (FS-Seg), GFS-Seg aims at identifying both base and novel classes that recent state-of-the-art FS-Seg models fall short.
-Our proposed CAPL helps baseline gain significant performance improvement by enriching the context information brought with the novel classes to the base classes with adapted features.
-CAPL has no structural constraints on the base model and thus it can be easily applied to normal semantic segmentation frameworks, and it also generalizes well to FS-Seg.
+\paragraph{Summary.} We have presented the new benchmark of Generalized Few-Shot Semantic Segmentation (GFS-Seg) with a novel solution -- Context-Aware Prototype Learning (CAPL).
+Different from the classic Few-Shot Segmentation (FS-Seg), GFS-Seg aims at identifying both base and novel classes that FS-Seg models fall short.
+Our proposed CAPL achieves significant performance improvement by dynamically enriching the context information with adapted features.
+CAPL has no structural constraints on the base model and thus it can be easily applied to normal semantic segmentation frameworks, and it generalizes well to FS-Seg.

+\paragraph{Limitation \& Discussion with HSNet.} CAPL dynamically leverages the contextual hints in both GFS-Seg and FS-Seg, while it does not introduce new designs for dense spatial reasoning between query and support features in FS-Seg.
+Thus, though new SOTA performance has been achieved on the challenging COCO-20$^i$ (20 novel classes) where the semantic cues are better exploited, CAPL does not outperform another advanced method that adopts the hyper-correlations between query and support features, \ie, HSNet~\cite{hsnet}, on Pascal-5$^i$ (5 novel classes) in FS-Seg.

 { }